 Each fall (generally in mid-September), LACF sends out a call for proposals to the LA community and beyond, inviting individuals or groups to submit funding requests for projects that explore a specific dimension of the profession of landscape architecture.
 LACF invests in research initiatives that are aligned with the mission and vision of the Foundation and that adhere to the principles of the CSLA Canadian Landscape Charter.

 Over the years, LACF has invested in a wide range of research and communication projects that promote and advance the values of the profession of Landscape Architecture including the development of habitat design guidelines, historical research and documentation, oral histories, videos, professional education programs, design research, conference proceedings, publications and more.
-The LACF Annual Grant Policy and Application Procedure, updated annually in September, provides full details about how to submit a proposal.
+The LACF grants policy, updated annually in September, provides full details about how to submit a proposal.

 LACF has fostered and supported innovative Canadian research and ideas for more than 30 years and maintains a Grants Portfolio Archives profiling the 150+ projects funded since the program began.
 Our Annual Grants Portfolio page showcases the award-winning projects funded in the current year.